The BEST Chocolate Chip Cookies

 Add your butter for melting to a small pan and melt it gently on a medium-low heat.
 Once melted, turn the heat up and bring it to a gentle simmer.
 It will soon start to froth on the top.

-Tip: Do not simmer your butter on a high heat, as a lot of it will evaporate.
+Tip: Do not simmer your butter on a high heat, as it will cause a lot of it to evaporate.

 Stir the butter regularly.
 The froth will continue to grow, and you will notice small flecks of brown appear on the base as the milk solids cook.

 Shortly after this, the melted butter will turn a deep golden colour and have a nutty aroma.
-The whole process, from the start of simmering to browned, takes about 4 minutes.
+The whole process, from the start of simmering until fully browned, takes about 4 minutes.

-Remove your browned butter immediately from the heat and measure out 60 grams of it in a heatproof bowl.
+Immediately remove your browned butter from the heat and measure out 60 grams into a heatproof bowl.

 Pour the browned butter over the butter in your mixer bowl and immediately set it to beat for 2 minutes.
 If a few lumps of cold butter remain, that is fine.